dsscollection/git-github-for-stats/README.md

 What is a merge conflict?
 It happens when Git can't be certain how to jointly apply the diffs from two different commits to their common parent.
 At each location of conflict, you must pick one version or the other -- or create a hybrid -- and mark it as resolved.
 Many Git clients have special tooling for this specific task, which can be very convenient.
 Once you've resolved all conflicts, you will be able to finalize the merge and push a version integrating your recent changes to GitHub.

 The best way to deal with merge conflicts is to prevent them.
 This is another reason for all parties to commit, pull, and push often.
 Small changes, integrated frequently, in non-binary files, are the easiest for Git to automatically merge for you.
-The difficulty of merging (by Git or by you) is proportional to the evolutionary distance between two lines of work.
+The difficulty of merging (by Git or by you) is proportional to the evolutionary distance between two lines of work (Wilson et al. 2016).
 The presence of frequently-changing binary files also increases the burden.
 So make lots of small commits, sync regularly with GitHub, and only track binary files with good reason.

 GitHub as web presence
 ======================